Nareshk170999/Nareshk170999/README.md

 - 👋 Hi, I’m NareshKumar K
 - 💞️ I’m interested in Full Stack Development
-- 🌱 I’m currently learning Java+DSA
+- 🌱 I’m currently learning Java+DSA+BackEnd+FrondEnd
-- 👩‍💻 I'm at an intermediate level of knowledge in DSA
+- 👩‍💻 I'm at an intermediate level of knowledge in DSA with Java
 - 📫 I’m looking for job opportunity
 - 📩 How to reach me @naresh170999@gmail.com & My LinkedIn - https://www.linkedin.com/in/nareshkumark17/